cansik/visiongraph/README.md

 ### Development

-To develop it is recommended to clone this repository and install the dependencies like this:
+To develop on visiograph itself it is recommended to clone this repository and install the dependencies like this:

 ```bash
 # in the visiongraph directory